 (myFile as IMProps).PropsSet("object::audio_channels", "2");

-To make a channel muted you should set "-1" as the index of required channel.
+To make a channel muted, you should set "-1" as the index of required channel.
 For example, to mute 3rd result channel you should call:

 (myFile as IMProps).PropsSet("object::audio_channels", "0,1,-1,3");

-For example, you have a file with 10 audio tracks and each track is of 2 audio channels.
-So, you have 20 audio channels in total.
 If you need to use only the last 2 channels, you should set the "audio_channels" property to "18,19".
-But if you use an audio conversion to 16 channels with the FormatAudioSet method, you can't access the channels with indexes higher than 15 using "object::audio_channels" - because after the conversion you have only 16 audio channels.
+But please note that if you use an audio conversion to 16 channels with the FormatAudioSet method, you can't access the channels with indexes higher than 15 using "object::audio_channels" - because after the conversion you have only 16 audio channels.

 Audio channels mixing